Flint fire crews battle blaze at vacant commercial building

 "Due to conditions of the building, several walls already started to lean, so it wasn’t safe to put anyone inside," said Battalion Chief Mark Kovach.

-The building has been vacant for years and had no utilities connected, making the fire suspicious.
+The building had been vacant for years and had no utilities connected, making the fire suspicious.

 According to the Flint property portal, the building is owned by the Genesee County Land Bank.